ymoon1972/go-utils/README.md

 ## Installation

 - As a local module: clone this repository.
-Optionally run the example with `go run -tags ignore .`.
 - As a dependency: set the module path to your VCS location and `go get <your-path>/go-utils`.

 ## Usage